plone/training/about.rst

 .. note::

-    By prefixing an indented block of text or code with ``.. only:: presentation`` you can control that his block is used for the presentation-version only.
+    By prefixing an indented block of text or code with ``.. only:: presentation`` you can control that this block is used for the presentation-version only.

     To hide a block from the presentation-version use ``.. only:: not presentation``